×

 Supported remote write authentication settings

 You can use different methods to authenticate with a remote write endpoint.
-Currently supported authentication methods are AWS Signature Version 4, basic authentication, authorization, OAuth 2.0, and TLS client.
+Currently supported authentication methods are AWS Signature Version 4, Basic authentication, authentication using HTTP in an Authorization request header, OAuth 2.0, and TLS client.
 The following table provides details about supported authentication methods for use with remote write.

 Authentication method Config map field Description